vincent-lg/bui/docs/control/click.md

+# Control: click

-# Click control, triggered when a user click on the widget.
+When the user clicks on the widget.

 This control probably is the most often used in any window.
 It is triggered when the user clicks on a button or use a similar